 Scaling solutions:

 Yes.
-Token-based and managed access methods prevent the random access issues common in bus or star topologies.
+Token-based and managed access methods prevent the random access issues common in bus or older hub-based star topologies.
+Only the device holding the token can transmit, which eliminates collisions entirely.
+This is one of ring topology's core advantages over CSMA/CD-based networks.

 Fiber optic cable is commonly used in FDDI and SONET.
 Older systems used shielded twisted-pair or coaxial cable.